ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/pausability-lemmas.md

 Kontrol Lemmas
 ==============

 Lemmas are K rewrite rules that enhance the reasoning power of Kontrol.
-For more information on lemmas, consult [this section](https://docs.runtimeverification.com/kontrol/guides/advancing-proofs) of the Kontrol documentation.
+For more information on lemmas, please consult [this section](https://docs.runtimeverification.com/kontrol/guides/advancing-proofs) of the Kontrol documentation.

-This file contains the necessary lemmas to run the proofs included in the [proofs](./proofs) folder.
-Similarly to other files such as [`cheatcodes.md`](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/cheatcodes.md) in Kontrol, an idiomatic way of programming in K is with [literate programming](https://en.wikipedia.org/wiki/Literate_programming), allowing to better document the code.
+This file contains the lemmas required to run the proofs included in the [proofs](./proofs) folder.
+Some of these lemmas are general enough to likely be incorporated into future versions of Kontrol, while others are specific to the challenges presented by the proofs.

+Similarly to other files such as [`cheatcodes.md`](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/cheatcodes.md), we use the idiomatic way of programming in Kontrol, which is [literate programming](https://en.wikipedia.org/wiki/Literate_programming), allowing for better documentation of the code.

 ## Imports

 For writing the lemmas, we use the [`foundry.md`](https://github.com/runtimeverification/kontrol/blob/master/src/kontrol/kdist/foundry.md) file.
-This file contains and imports all necessary definitions to write the lemmas.
+This file contains and imports all of the definitions from KEVM and Kontrol on top of which we write the lemmas.

 ```k
 requires "foundry.md"